-- Developing pre-event recovery plans - Conducting point vulnerability assessments at critical infrastructure sites/key assets and develop remediation/security plans - Conducting or updating interoperable emergency communications capabilities assessments at the local, regional, or Statewide level - Developing border security operations plans in coordination with CBP - · Developing, implementing, and reviewing Area Maritime Security Plans for ports, waterways, and coastal areas - Updating and refining threat matrices
+Developing pre-event recovery plans

+Conducting point vulnerability assessments at critical infrastructure sites/key assets and develop remediation/security plans

+Conducting or updating interoperable emergency communications capabilities assessments at the tocal, regional, or Statewide level

+Developing, Implementing, and reviewing Area Maritime Security Plans for ports, waterways, and coastal areas

+Updating and refining threat matrices.

-- Conducting cyber risk and vulnerability assessments - Conducting assessments and exercising existing catastrophic incident response and recovery plans and capabilities toidentify critical gaps that cannot be met by existing local and State resources - Conducting Bombing Prevention Capability Analysis - Activities that directly support the identification of specific catastrophic incident priority response and recovery projected needs across disciplines (e.g., law enforcement, fire, EMS, public health, behavioral health, public works, agriculture, information technology, and citizen preparedness) - · Activities that directly support the identification of pre-designated temporary housing sites - Conducting community assessments, surveys, and research of vulnerabilities and resource needs, and determine citizen education and participation to meet the needs - Conducting Citizen Corps program assessments and evaluations, citizen preparedness surveys, volunteer impact studies, and cost/benefit analysis - Soft target security planning (e.g., public gatherings) - Participating in the FEMA Gap Analysis Program - B. Organizational Activities Urban Areas are allowed up to 50 percent of their FY 2010 UASI funding for Organizational activities.
+Conducting cyber risk and vulnerability assessments

+Conducting assessments and exercising existing catastrophic incident response and recovery plans and capabilities to identify critical gaps that cannot be met by existing local and State resources

+Conducting Bombing Prevention Capability Analysis

+Activities that directly support the identification of specific catastrophic incident priority response and recovery projected needs across disciplines (e.g., law enforcement, fire, EMS, public health, behavioral health, public works, agriculture, information technology, and citizen preparedness)

-Section 2008 of the Homeland Security Act of 2002, as amended by the 9/11 Act, includes the following allowable activities:
+Activities that directly support the identification of pre-designated temporary housing sites

+Conducting community assessments, surveys, and research of vulnerabilities and resource needs, to determine how to meet needs and build effective and fallored strategies for educating individuals conducting assessments of the extent to which compliance with the integration mandate of disability laws is being achieved

+Soft target security planning (e.g., public gatherings)

+Identify resources for medical supplies necessary to support children during an emergency, including pharmaceuticals and pediatric-sized equipment on which first responders and medical providers are trained

+Ensuring subject matter experts, durable medical equipment, consumable medical supplies and other resources required to assist children and adults with disabilities to maintain health, safety and usual level of independence in general population environments

+Developing and implementing a community preparedness strategy for the State/local jurisdiction

+Establishing, expanding, and maintaining volunteer programs and volunteer recruitment efforts that support disaster preparedness strategy for the State/local jurisdiction

+Citizen support for emergency responders is critical through year-round volunteer programs and as surge capacity in disaster response, including but not limited to: citizen Corps Affiliate Programs and Organizations, Community Emergency Response Team (CERT), Fire Corps, Medical Reserve Corps (MRC), Neighborhood Watch/UASchWatch, volunteers in Police Service (VIPS), and jurisdiction specific volunteer efforts

+Establishing and sustaining Citizen Corps Councils or their equivalent

+Working with youth-serving organizations to develop and sustain a youth preparedness program

+- Organizational Activities -В. Organizational activities include: - Program management

+Development of whole community partnerships

-- Responding to an increase in the threat level under the Homeland Security Advisory System, or needs resulting from a National Special Security Event - · Establishing, enhancing, and staffing State and Major Urban Area fusion centers - Paying salaries and benefits for personnel to serve as qualified intelligence analysts
+- Structures and mechanisms for information sharing between the public and private sector - Tools, resources and activities that facilitate shared situational awareness between the public and private sectors - As identified in priority one utilization of standardized resource management concepts such as typing, inventorying, organizing, and tracking to facilitate the dispatch, deployment, and recovery of resources before, during and after and incident - Responding to an increase in the threat level under the National Terrorism Advisory System (NTAS). or needs in resulting from a National Special Security Event - Paying salaries and benefits for personnel to serve as qualified intelligence analysts.